All About Wasps: Pest Library

 materials.
 These nests are comprised of 1,500 to 3,500 cells arranged in several layers,

-consist of five to nine combs, and may be enclosed in a paper envelope or non
+consisting of five to nine combs.
+They may be enclosed in a paper envelope or non-enveloped.

 As wasps develop from eggs into adults, their bodies are transformed by the process of